sumantripuraneni/secrets-sync-agent/README.md

 There are usecases where we would need secrets from Hashi vault but those secrets needs to be in OpenShift<br>
     * ImagePullSecrets <br>
-         *  The secrets that are required to connect to artifactory to pull images
+         *  The secrets that are required to connect to artifactory to pull images <br>
-    * Operator secrets
+    * Operator secrets <br>
-        *   Some vendor provided operators require Openshift/K8 secrets to function and do not provide an alternative mechansim for injecting confidential data
+        *   Some vendor provided operators require Openshift/K8 secrets to function and do not provide an alternative mechansim for injecting confidential data <br>
-    * Application secrets
+    * Application secrets <br>
-        *   Some legacy applications that can not be modified to use/connect to vault applciations
+        *   Some legacy applications that can not be modified to use/connect to vault applciations <br>
         *   Based on architecture if the applictaions needs to be Hashi vault agnostic